Puksrevolution/milestone-project-4/README.md

 #### **Create the database in sqlite3** ####

-The installaton of the requirements.txt file will initialise the sqlite3 development database locally.
+The installation of the requirements.txt file will initialise the sqlite3 development database locally.

 Run the following commands to create the database tables: